StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Create a custom event handler function

-You can write your own custom event handler functions that react to state change events and use a plugin to send an alert to a system outside of StackState.
+You can write your own custom event handler functions that react to state change events and use a plugin to send an event notification to a system outside of StackState.
 To add a custom event handler function:

 1. Go to **Settings** &gt; **Functions** &gt; **Event Handler Functions**.
 2. Click **ADD EVENT HANDLER FUNCTION**.